linux-system-roles/mssql/README.md

 ### Verifying Authentication

-After you execute the role to configure AD Server authentication and complete [Post Configuration Tasks](#post-configuration-tasks), you can log in using Azure Data Studio or complete the following procedure to verify that you can log in to SQL Server from your Linux machine using the <sqluser> account.
+After you execute the role to configure AD Server authentication and complete [Finishing AD Server Configuration](#finishing-ad-server-configuration), you can log in using Azure Data Studio or complete the following procedure to verify that you can log in to SQL Server from your Linux machine using the `<sqluser>` account.

-1. SSH into the _<sqluser>@<domain.com>_ user on your Linux _client.domain.com_ machine:
+1. SSH into the `*<sqluser>@<domain.com>*` user on your Linux *client.domain.com* machine:

     ```bash
     ssh -l <sqluser>@<domain.com> <client.domain.com>
     ```

 2. Obtain Kerberos ticket for the Administrator user:

     ```bash
     kinit Administrator@<DOMAIN.COM>
     ```